-The Board considers the following conditions to constitute reasonable cause for absence from school:
+For purposes of this policy, the following conditions or situations constitute reasonable cause for absence from school:

-- Illness, including if a student is dismissed by designated district staff during school hours for health-related reasons - 2.
-Obtaining professional health care or therapy service rendered by a licensed practitioner of the healing arts in any state, commonwealth or territory - 3.
-Quarantine. - 4.
-Family Emergency - 5.
+- 1. Illness, including if a student is dismissed by designated district staff during school hours for health-related reasons. - Obtaining professional health care or therapy service rendered by a licensed practitioner of the healing arts in any state, commonwealth or territory. - 3.
+Quarantine - 4.
+Family emergency. - 5.
 Recovery from accident. - 6.
 Required court attendance. - 7.
 Death in family. - 8.
 Participation in a project sponsored by a statewide or countywide 4-H, FFA or combined 4-H and FFA group, upon prior written request. - 9.
+Participation in a musical performance in conjunction with a national veterans' organization or incorporated unit, as defined in law, for an event or funeral. - a.
+The national veterans' organization or incorporated unit must provide the student with a signed excuse, which shall include the date, location, and time of the event or funeral. - b.
+The student shall furnish the signed excuse to the district prior to being excused from school. - 10.
+Observance of a religious holiday observed by a bona fide religious group, upon prior written request from the person in parental relation. - 11.
+Nonschool-sponsored educational tours or trips, if the following conditions are met: - a.
+The person in parental relation submits the required documentation for excusal prior to the absence, within the appropriate timeframe. - b.
+The student's participation has been approved by the Superintendent or designee.

-Family educational travel, with prior approval. - 10.
-Educational tours and trips, with prior approval. - 11.
-College or postsecondary institution visit, with prior approval or note from the college - 12.
-Other urgent reasons that may reasonably cause a student's absence.
+- 12. College or postsecondary institution visit, with prior approval. - 13.
+Other urgent reasons that may reasonably cause a student's absence, as well as circumstances related to homelessness and foster care.